Pylons/pyramid/docs/narr/security.rst

 represents the lifetime of the cookie itself.
 When this value is set, the cookie's ``Max-Age`` and ``Expires`` settings will be set, allowing the auth_tkt cookie to last between browser sessions.
-It is typically nonsenical to set this to a value that is lower than ``timeout`` or ``reissue_time``, although it is not explicitly prevented.
+It is typically nonsensical to set this to a value that is lower than ``timeout`` or ``reissue_time``, although it is not explicitly prevented.
 It defaults to ``None``, meaning (on all major browser platforms) that auth_tkt cookies will last for the lifetime of the